dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

      Returns the position at which *target* occurs in *sequence*.

-     If *test* is supplied, *position* uses it as an equivalence predicate for comparing *sequence* ’s elements to *target*.
+     If *test* is supplied, *position* uses it as an equivalence predicate for comparing *sequence* 's elements to *target*.
 It should take two objects and return a boolean.
 The default predicate used is ``\==``.

-     The *skip* argument is interpreted as it is by Dylan’s :drm:`find-key`
+     The *skip* argument is interpreted as it is by Dylan's :drm:`find-key`
      function: *position* ignores the first *skip* elements that match *target*, and if *skip* or fewer elements satisfy *test*, it returns ``#f``.